 - Read and discuss the related references in the protocol; and - Formulate three main questions they had on this core element (or concept).

-Answers to the questions raised on the Four Key Concepts of the NP are indicated in the tables reported in the related PDF document below.
+Answers to the questions raised on the Four Key Concepts of the NP are reported in the four tables reported below.